RahulSinghRaj/tele-shilling-bot-test/README.md

 3-1.
 If you want to save it and use again,
 Click 'Copy to Drive' at the top menu.

-4. Follow instructions in the Page
+4. Fill all the infos

 4-1. /content/AutoShill/cfg/app.cfg
 Write down api_id, api_hash and phone number